CloudCover Investigative Services

 Washington: RCW 10.22

-There are many benefits to a CivComp agreement:
+There are numerous benefits to reaching a Civil Compromise agreement:

-> Removes the case from the criminal process...one less case in an already over burdened system.
+> Removes the case from the criminal process, alleviating the burden on an already overloaded system.

-> Dismisses a criminal case against the defendant.
+> Achieves a case dismissal for the defendant.

-> Very quick payback (satisfaction) for the complainant (AV).
+> Provides quick satisfaction for the complainant (AV).

 The Bones of the Civil Compromise Process: